Sam3810/JavaScriptProblems/README.md

 # JavaScript Problems
-Problems that i use to practice 👨‍💻
+Problems that I use to practice 👨‍💻